Arsenal edge closer to quarter-finals

 Match ends, Arsenal Women 3, HB Køge Women 0.

-Arsenal moved to the brink of the Women's Champions League knockout stage after again overcoming a resilient Koge side.
+Arsenal moved to the brink of the Women's Champions League knockout stage after again overcoming Koge, despite a resilient performance by the visitors.

 The Gunners put eight goals past the Danish champions in two games in seven days and need only a point from their remaining two Group C matches to progress to the quarter-finals.

-Caitlin Ford opened the scoring from close range before the break.
+Caitlin Foord opened the scoring from close range before the break.

-Late goals from Lia Wubben-Moy and Vivianne Medema sealed the victory.
+Late goals from Lotte Wubben-Moy and Vivianne Miedema sealed the victory.

+Arsenal, who won four games in qualifying to reach the group stage of the competition, next face European champions Barcelona at Meadow Park on 9 December before traveling to Hoffenheim for their final group game.

+Barca have already secured their spot in the last eight after beating the Germans 5-0 earlier on Wednesday evening.

 Line-ups